 The good news is this: After comparing the effects of both proteins on body composition and performance in female athletes, researchers from the Exercise and Performance Nutrition Laboratory at the University of South Florida found that whey and casein had similar positive effects.
 Females were found to experience benefits using both supplements, including an increase in performance markers from consuming protein after resistance training and a decreased body fat composition.

 When used at the time right, high-quality casein protein is useful for multiple health benefits.
-Let’s go into a little more detail about some of casein protein’s major benefits and uses:
+Let’s go into a little more detail about some of its major benefits and uses:

 1. Helps Build Muscle Mass and Spare Muscle-Wasting